-While "visiting" 1960, Peggy Sue warns her sister about eating red M&Ms. Red M&Ms were discontinued in 1976, when Red #2 dye was found to cause cancer.
-They were reintroduced in 1986, soon after the film was released, with a different red dye.
+While "visiting" 1960, Peggy Sue warns her sister about eating red M&Ms. Red M&Ms were discontinued in 1976, when Red #2 dye was named as a suspected carcinogen.
+In 1986--after the film was released--red M&Ms were reintroduced with a different red dye.

 In the original script, Rosalie, the woman in the wheelchair at Peggy Sue's high school reunion, was a gymnast who was crippled in an accident.
 In the original script, Peggy Sue tried to take advantage of her knowledge of the future.
 She invented pantyhose, encouraged people to invest in Xerox, and tried to prevent Rosalie from hurting herself.

 When Debra Winger was attached to star, she asked Penny Marshall to direct the film.
 Marshall met with Tom Hanks and Sean Penn for the male lead, but was fired three weeks into pre-production by the producers, who felt that the film had gotten too big for a first-time director.